 5. Unitary status Short-term priority / action Service Progress Status Publish Framework and discussion documents Unitary Status The project is currently amber because the Boundary Committee's draft proposal for Norfolk is a county unitary.
 Work to develop implementation proposals expected to recommence in Q3 amber secure Unitary Status Unitary status The project is currently amber as the Boundary Committee's draft proposal for Norfolk is a county unitary.
-Full business cases to support the 'doughnut' model now submitted. amber Service Positon Statements and options Unitary Status the project is amber because the Boundary Committee's draft proposal is for a single Norfolk unitary council making it far more difficult for us to get the necessary input and data from the County Council to complete the service position and options work to amber Transfer to Unitary Authority Unitary status Project is currently amber because the Boundary Committee's draft proposal for Norfolk is a county unitary amber Local Area Agreement Development Partnerships Continuous improvement to partnership working is happening but development of new LSP, Community Strategy with own LAA is dependent on Unitary status and will require additional resources to develop amber
+Full business cases to support the 'doughnut' model now submitted. amber Service Position Statements and options Unitary Status The project is amber because the Boundary Committee's draft proposal is for a single Norfolk unitary council making it far more difficult for us to get the necessary input and data from the County Transfer to Unitary Authority Unitary status Project is currently amber because the Boundary Committee's draft proposal for Norfolk is a county unitary amber Local Area Agreement Development Partnerships Continuous improvement to partnership working is happening but development of new LSP, Community Strategy with own LAA is dependent on Unitary status and will require additional resources to develop amber